 As civil society actors we work in the 3 areas of welfare, development and advocacy related to the overall public health deliveries with focus on the oral health amongst the less privileged people of rural Nepal.
 We collaborate with the host communities to lay out a demand driven self-sustained public oral health projects in Nepal.
 Out works can be broadly categorized into:

 - Advocacy or campaigning.

-- A humanistic orientation – seeing development in human centred terms, a belief in the power of consciousness, and cultivation of the will as a necessary requirement for true social change.
+- A humanistic orientation – seeing development in human centered terms, a belief in the power of consciousness, and cultivation of the will as a necessary requirement for true social change.
 A recognition that social development involves the facilitation of inherent forces of life, not simply the implementation of material projects.

-- A systems approach – seeing people, and the forms and institutions they create as all integrally connected, in relationship with one another, and thus affecting each other, so that relationship becomes the central element which characterises the system.
+- A systems approach – seeing people, and the forms and institutions they create as all integrally connected, in relationship with one another, and thus affecting each other, so that relationship becomes the central element which characterizes the system.

 - An organisational approach – humans are social beings and this is most expressed through the organisations and institutions we create.
 Irrespective of whether our specialisation and expertise is with organisations themselves (as in Organisation Development), almost all social initiatives are undertaken with the vehicle of “organisation”.
 Thus, social intervention requires an understanding of social organisation.